starbornone/ai-dreams/content/world-economy-function.md

 Worker Effort is the time a Worker spends in creating the product to be sold.
 It represents the time spent at the current stage of creating the product.

 For example, in a service such as changing the tyres on a car, the time it takes for the employee to change the tyres will be the Worker Effort.
 In this example, we're looking at the Business that did the tyre changing using tyres bought from another Business, and not the Business that made the tyre.
-For each Business, we only consider the Worker Effort of its employees and not the goods or services it has purchased off other Businesses.
+For each Business, we only consider the Worker Effort of its employees and not the goods or services it has purchased from other Businesses.

 Therefore, in constructing a car, the Business sources tyres from another company by purchasing them.
 Then the Worker Effort that went into creating those tyres does not count for this Business.
 However, the car will most likely be assembled by other machines that were assembled and are both run and maintained by Workers.
 Because running them usually requires interaction, often to feed materials to the machines as part of the manufacturing process itself, this counts as Worker Effort.
 Meanwhile, the latter is covered by Operating Costs.